1gcw/1gcw/README.md

 ## About Me

-Hi, I'm destroy, and I'd love for you to get to know me better.
+Hi, I'm amv, and I'd love for you to get to know me better.
 I'm 18 years old and will be 19 in December.
 I'm passionate about Docker and Linux.
 Honestly, I love all types of Linux distributions!

 ---